uPortal-Attic/uportal-home/docs/widgets.md

 #### About entity file values

-The values in the sample file above are the bare minimum required to create a widget.
-The descriptions below are in the context of widgets only.
-Most entity file attributes have other functions within the portal.
-Ask your portal development team if you want to know more about entity files.

 * **title**: The widget title
 * **fname**: The technical name of the app entry (lowercase and hyphenated)
 * **desc**: Description of the app (visible when hovering the widget's "info" icon